-Answer all questions.

-At the end of the examination, fasten all your work securely together.
+Answer Question 1 (Section A) and any three questions from Section B. At the end of the examination, fasten all your work securely together.

-The number of marks is given in brackets [ ] at the end of each question or part question.
+The number of marks is given in brackets [] at the end of each question or part question.